discordjs/guide/guide/canvas/README.md

 <p class="tip">You can force the event to fire by executing some sample code with [eval](https://gist.github.com/Lewdcario/c457c12f7eabfb4115c2067d634d549a), such as with `client.emit('guildMemberAdd', message.member)`.
 This makes it easier to test as you do not have to rely on a member joining every time.</p>

 Now, we need to load the image we want to use into canvas.
 In order to have more sufficient coverage I will first show how to load a basic image from a local directory.
 We will use this as our background in our welcomer image.
-In order for this to work, please download [this image](/assets/img/HoPWpVw.png) and store it in the directory where this code is ran.
+In order for this to work, please download [this image](/assets/img/wallpaper.jpg), with the name `wallpaper.jpg` and store it in the directory where this code is ran.

 ```js
 const Discord = require('discord.js');